particle-iot/docs/src/content/hardware/migration-guides/b-series-electron-migration-guide.md

 It is also possible to add an external PWM driver such as the PCA9685 which adds 16 outputs via I2C.
 You can add 62 of these to a single I2C bus for 992 PWM outputs!
 The [Adafruit_PWMServoDriver](/reference/device-os/libraries/a/Adafruit_PWMServoDriver/) library supports this chip on all Particle devices.

+#### PWM - Gen 2

+On the Electron and E Series, this function works on pins D0, D1, D2, D3, A4, A5, WKP, RX, TX, B0, B1, B2, B3, C4, and C5 with a caveat: PWM timer peripheral is duplicated on two pins (A5/D2) and (A4/D3) for 7 total independent PWM outputs.
+For example: PWM may be used on A5 while D2 is used as a GPIO, or D2 as a PWM while A5 is used as an analog input.
+However A5 and D2 cannot be used as independently controlled PWM outputs at the same time.

 ### Internal pull-up or pull-down